 Society is under pressure from a range of external shocks such as supply chain disruption and related economic impacts, digital disruption, and misinformation.
 These impact people's trust, sense of belonging, participation in society and focus on helping others.
 This means there is more demand for grant funding to help build strong and sustainable communities, hapū, and iwi.

 Many community organisations, hapū and iwi focused on societal wellbeing and cohesion are facing strong demand and rely on fundraising (including grant funding).

-Increased demand for lottery funding Te maha o ngā tono
+Te maha o ngā tono Increased demand for lottery funding

-Since the Board's establishment, over \$5.5 billion has been returned to the community, supporting thousands of community groups, hapū and iwi who are well placed to understand what works and makes a real difference to the lives of New Zealanders.
+Since the Board's establishment, over \$5.5 billion has been returned to the community, supporting thousands of community groups, hapū and iwi who are well placed to understand what works and make a real difference to the lives of New Zealanders8.

 The amount of profit available for distribution is dependent on expenditure on Lotto NZ products and is not guaranteed.
-As shown in Figure 1, there has been a general increase in lottery profits over the last 10 years.
-There has also been an increase in demand for lottery funding as societal wellbeing pressures have increased.
+As shown in figure 1, there has been a general increase in lottery profits over the last 10 years.
+There has also been an increase in demand for lottery funding as societal wellbeing pressures have increased.8

-Overall demand for lottery funding remains high, with grant funding being two and a half times oversubscribed as seen in Figure 2.
-Priorities and trade-offs are inherent (and necessary) in the system.
+Overall, as seen in figure 2, demand for lottery funding remains high, with grant funding being two and a half times oversubscribed as seen in figure 3.
+Priorities and trade-offs are inherent (and necessary) in the system.'

-It is expected that high demand on lottery funding will continue in the next 4-year planning period and beyond.
+It is expected that high demand on lottery funding will continue in the next four-year planning period and beyond.
 This requires the Board and its distribution committees to have a strong focus on pressures driving demand for grant funding, and the impact and outcomes the Board wishes to achieve.

-Based on current forecasts, the Board will be directing an investment of up to \$1.2 billion of lottery profit towards community, hapū, and iwi aspirations where they align with the Board's vision and strategic outcomes or those of the statutory bodies during the next 4 years.
+Based on current forecasts, the Board will be directing an investment of up to \$1.2 billion of lottery profit towards community, hapū, and iwi aspirations where they align with the Board's vision and strategic outcomes during the next 4-years.